-These recommendations were implemented in the 2015-2016 monitoring period.
+These recommendations were implemented in the 2016-2017 monitoring period.

-3.8 Alterations to monitoring programme for 2016-2017
+3.8 Alterations to monitoring programme for 2017-2018

-In designing and implementing the monitoring programmes for air/water discharges in the region, the Council has taken into account the extent of information made available by previous authorities, its relevance under the RMA, its obligations to monitor emissions/discharges and effects under the RMA, and report to the regional community.
+In designing and implementing the monitoring programmes for air/water discharges in the region, the Taranaki Regional Council has taken into account the extent of information made available by previous authorities, its relevance under the RMA, its obligations to monitor emissions/discharges and effects under the RMA, and report to the regional community.
 The Council also takes into account the scope of assessments required at the time of renewal of permits, and the need to maintain a sound understanding of industrial processes within Taranaki emitting to the atmosphere/discharging to the environment.

-In the case of Graeme Lowe Protein, the programme for 2015-2016 was largely unchanged from that for 2014-2015.
+In the case of Graeme Lowe Protein, the programme for 2016-2017 was largely unchanged from that for 2015-2016.

-It is proposed that for 2016-2017, a similar level of monitoring is maintained.
+It is proposed that for 2017-2018, a similar level of monitoring is maintained, with the exception of the samples of the stormwater discharge, which are collected only sporadically due to the high volume of rainfall required for a discharge to occur.
+It is proposed that these stormwater samples are made provisional.
 A recommendation to this effect is attached to this report.